History of Hurst Castle

 This chain of fortifications, stretching from Hull in the north-east around to Milford Haven in Pembrokeshire, was the first centrally planned system of coastal defence since a chain of Roman forts more than 1,200 years earlier.

-Work to protect Southampton Water began in 1539 with the building of Calshot Castle on its western shore and, soon afterwards, two further defences on the eastern shore – St Andrew’s Castle at Hamble and Netley Castle (a map of these defences can be downloaded from the right-hand side of this page).
+Work to protect Southampton Water began in 1539 with the building of Calshot Castle on its western shore and, soon afterwards, two further defences on the eastern shore – St Andrew's Castle at Hamble and Netley Castle (a map of these defences can be downloaded from the bottom of this page).

 On the Isle of Wight small artillery forts were built on the banks of the Medina River at West and East Cowes and at Sconce Point, almost opposite Hurst Castle.